 Most people have the longing for peace – world peace, peace in society, peace in relationships, peace of the heart.
-Peace seems to be the highest good, utopian and unattainable.
+Peace seems to be the highest good, utopian, and unattainable.

-The longing for peace
+The Longing for Peace

-God has a plan to bring back humanity and all creation to this lost state of eternal peace and joy, and to eternal life in the very presence of God.
+God has a plan to bring back humanity and all creation to this lost state of eternal peace and joy, and eternal life in the very presence of God.
 Through Christ, called the Prince of Peace (Isaiah 9: 6), God triggers and implements His redemptive and restoration plan.
 The plan prepares us for the time of the new heavens and the new earth, of the heavenly Jerusalem.
 This is life without curse, suffering, weeping, pain, sorrow, and death.
 (Revelation 21: 3-4)

 We find ourselves now in this world in the state in between.
 We are between the Garden of Eden and the new heaven and earth.
 And in this transitional interval of time, God gives us in Christ access to reconciliation, inner peace, joy, and completeness.
 As a kind of anticipation of what is to come, and a sure foundation and way of living in an imperfect world full of evil and suffering.